jon-bown/MRP/README.md

 # MRP

-Marginal Revenue Product NBA Project
+Evaluating Jazz player trades using the economic principle of Marginal Revenue Product.